 Social Security Disability Denied — The Reasons Why

-If you have been denied social security disability (SSD) benefits, you are probably wondering what went wrong.
-Chances are, you are, or feel that you are, suffering from considerable physical or mental limitations as a result of your condition, or you would never have gone through the process of filing in the first place.
+If you have been denied Social Security Disability (SSD) benefits, you are probably wondering what went wrong.
+Chances are, you are, or feel that you are, suffering from considerable physical or mental limitations as a result of your condition.
+Otherwise, you would never have gone through the process of filing in the first place.
 You may feel, as many others do, that SSD denies as many claims as possible, regardless of the claimants’ physical condition, to save the federal government money.

 Let’s look at the first reason most claims are denied; namely, lack of medical evidence.
 Many individuals who seek disability do not see a doctor for regular treatment of their condition.
 Not only does this put them at a disadvantage because they have few medical records or physician notes to back up the disabling nature of their condition, but it also limits the social security administration (SSA) disability examiner’s ability to make a determination in their case.